Complete Guide to the #1 Salesforce Feature: The Dynamic Forms

 2. Add Fields to a Component

-We can begin adding specific fields to your page once you’ve installed a Field Section component.
-There is a Field Section in tabs and many other places.
+We can begin adding specific fields to your page once you’ve installed the Field Section component.
+There is a field section in tabs and many other places.

 Let’s begin by adding a few fields that must always be available to everybody who views the record: